SivanuHappy/readthedocsrepo/docs/source/index.rst

 Install VirtualBox
 ---------------------

-1. In order to install VirtualBox, follow this <https://github.com/signup>`_.
+1. In order to install VirtualBox, follow this (you can `register for a free account <https://github.com/signup>`_ if you don't have one).
 2. Under “VirtualBox 6.1.28 platform packages”, select the Windows host download link.
 3. Open VirtualBox.